-Although Chen et al. (2007) express enthusiasm for the slice sampler of Neal (2003), our impression is that the component-wise slice sampler has significant difficulties with highly correlated posteriors (as would any component-wise method), and it is not clear to us how to implement efficiently a multicomponent version for this problem.
-Some experiments with hybrid molecular-dynamics samplers (see Chapter 9, Liu (2001)) have produced indifferent results.
-The fundamental difficulty is that, for many problems, the posterior is very badly scaled (narrow in shallow parameters, wide in deep ones) and highly nonlinear for degenerate parameters: "steep-sided curving valley(s)" in parameter space.
+Chen et al. (2007) express enthusiasm for the slice sampler of Neal (2003).
+Our impression is that the component-wise slice sampler has significant difficulties with highly correlated posteriors (as would any component-wise method), and it is not clear to us how to efficiently implement a multi-component version for this problem.
+Some experiments with hybrid molecular-dynamics samplers (see Ch.9, Liu (2003)) have produced indifferent results.
+The fundamental difficulty is that, for many problems, the posterior is very badly scaled (narrow in shallow parameters, wide in deep ones), and highly nonlinear for degenerate parameters: "steep-sided curving valley(s)" in parameter space.
 The scaled random-walk proposal works well for modestly poorly scaled problems, but only those that do not twist or snake.
-The fundamental difficulty is very strong, but twisting parameter correlations, and virtually all MCMC techniques we know of, have difficulties in this regime.
+The fundamental difficulty is very strong but twisting parameter correlations, and virtually all MCMC techniques we know of have difficulties in this regime.

-Bayesian parametric bootstrap (or Monte Carlo)
+Bayesian Parametric Bootstrap (or Monte Carlo)

-An alternative method for assessing inversion uncertainty is an older technique called Monte Carlo simulation, referred to in more modern literature as the parametric bootstrap.
-For overdetermined, stable inverse problems without any kind of Bayesian prior, the usual procedure is to estimate a maximum-likelihood model $\hat{m}$ by, say, nonlinear regression (i.e., minimize $\chi^2{\text{misfit}} = (y - f(m))^T C_d^{-1}((y - f(m))))$ , estimate the parameters of the noise distribution of $\epsilon = (y - f(m))$ (e.g., a noise variance), then simulate an ensemble of bootstrapped "synthetic" data sets $y_i = f(\hat{m}) + \epsilon_i$ , with $\epsilon_i$ new samples from the noise distribution.
-A matching ensemble of bootstrapped parameter estimates $\hat{m}i$ then are formed by nonlinear regressions of each resampled data set, i.e., minimizing $\chi^2{i,\text{misfit}} = (y_i - f(m))^T C_d^{-1}((y_i - f(m)))$ .
-The statistics of the ensemble $\hat{m}i$ then are used for interval estimates, etc.
+An alternative method for assessing inversion uncertainty is a older technique called Monte Carlo simulation, referred to in more modern literature as the parametric bootstrap.
+For overdetermined, stable inverse problems without any kind of Bayesian prior, the usual procedure is to estimate a maximum-likelihood model \hat{m} by, say non-linear regression (i.e. minimise $\chi^2{\text{misfit}} = (y - f(m))^T C_d^{-1}((y - f(m)))$, estimate the parameters of the noise distribution of $\epsilon = (y - f(m))$ (e.g. a noise variance), then simulate an ensemble of bootstrapped "synthetic" data sets $y_i = f(\hat{m}) + \epsilon_i$, with ε_i new samples from the noise distribution.
+A matching ensemble of bootstrapped parameter estimates \hat{m}i are then formed by nonlinear regressions of each resampled data set, i.e. minimising $\chi^2{i,\text{misfit}} = (y_i - f(m))^T C_d^{-1}((y_i - f(m)))$.
+The statistics of the ensemble \hat{m}i are then used for interval estimates etc.